Table of contents

 Many students around the world are discovering that it is possible to learn English online with a personal tutor.

-(Note: This is one of a series of four articles reviewing online English tutoring companies.
-If you find this article useful, you may want to read the others: Preply, Cambly (coming soon), Vebling (coming soon))
+Note: This is one of a series of four articles reviewing online English tutoring websites.
+If you find this article useful, you may want to read the others: A Review of Preply, A Review of Cambly, A Review of Verbling.

 italki’s website can be found at www.italki.com.
 Let’s see how easy it is to sign in and get started.
 If you like, you can open the site in your browser and follow along with this article.